 PR systems can be implemented by initiative process, following the , in 22,000+ cities and counties across the United States.
 "Good Governance Boards" can be established in cities and counties to identify problems with governance and elections, and recommend solutions.

-with an , lots of seats producing Fine Grain representation, modeled after systems from Denmark and Sweden, with a more finely nuanced version of STV using voting for each candidate, might look like this:
+with an , lots of seats producing Fine Grain representation, modeled after systems from Denmark and Sweden, with a finely nuanced 7 member version of STV for district candidates, might look like this:

 • Regional districts retain local representation.

 • MMP, mix and match parties and candidates.
 Vote for and rank as many candidates as you want.